Exact Renormalization of Wave Functionals yields Continuous MERA: Non-relativistic flows

 where

 So we see that in phase space, $K_s$ and $K_0$ appear as separate regulator functions for the momentum modes of the field and its conjugate momentum field, respectively.

-We are left with some freedom for choices of $K_0$.
-Here we will take $K_0$ to be a function of $zp/M$ and $p/\mu$ for some new intermediate scale $\mu$.
-The transformation in (\ref{symmetry}) then remains a symmetry of the action and we can repeat the previous ERG construction.
-To summarize, we consider

-At this stage, there are two scales in the problem: 1) the renormalization scale $M/z$, and 2) an intermediate scale $\mu$ where we might allow the dispersion to transition, for example, from a non-relativistic to a relativistic form; see figure \ref{fig1}.

-Before we apply the ERG to the excited states it is instructive to evaluate the path integral expression for the ground state wave functional explicitly and compare it with the relativistic ground state.
 It is well-known that the ground state wavefunctional in a free theory is Gaussian.
 It can be written in the form

 where in the second line we have written the kernel $G$ in terms of the functions $K_0,K_s$ defining the path integral.
-In Appendix \ref{sec:canonical}, we verify this is the correct wave functional by canonically quantizing the Hamiltonian at a scale $z$; equivalently, this is the solution of the ERG equation given above in the special case of the ground state.
+In appendix \ref{app:canonical}, we verify this is the correct wave functional by canonically quantizing the Hamiltonian at a scale $z$.